maksimr/vim-jsbeautify/README.md

 ```

 Also need to be installed after the expansion, go to its folder
-and perform `git submodule update - init - recursive` or specify
+and perform `git submodule update --init --recursive` or specify
 when you set up the path to the external file format (shown below).

 Setting